sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 # Immutability

-- Merkle DAG + Content Addressable Store
+- Merkle tree:
+  - Manifest is the root node with a hash
-- Merkle Tree: each node includes hashes of child nodes
+  - Content of the root node is the hash of each child node
 - DAG: Directed Acyclic Graph
 - Content Addressable Store: content of each node is referenced by hash of itself
 - Result: Immutability